Areas of work

-In the past three years, I have worked closely with analyses in the area of family law: categorisation of state administration cases, implementation and efficacy evaluation of interventions targeted at divorced parents, and measuring of parents’ satisfaction with and benefit of case treatment in the family law system.
+In the past three years, she has worked closely with analyses in the area of family law: categorisation of state administration cases, implementation and efficacy evaluation of interventions targeted at divorced parents, and measuring of parents’ satisfaction with and benefit of case treatment in the family law system.

 Furthermore, in recent years Karen Margrethe Vendelbo Dahl has worked with the subject of adolescents’ sexuality – including relationships between resources during upbringing, sexuality and well-being.

 A side interest is vulnerable children and adolescents in Greenland.
 In relation to this, she has recently evaluated an institution for adolescents in placement, and she hopes to get more assignments on the conditions and well-being of children in placement in the future.